 I've struggled with pride in my life.
-So when I encounter this passage: "God opposes the proud...."
-I find myself distinctly desiring not to set myself up as God's opponent.
-I don't want to find myself on opposite sides of the ring "duking it out" with God.
+So when I encounter this passage: "God opposes the proud," I find myself distinctly desiring not to set myself up as God's opponent.
 How about you?
 Where does your stubbornness (an alternate word for "pride") place you in relation to God?

 James takes the words of his quotation from Proverbs 3:34 (resist/oppose, proud/humble) and uses them in an exhortation:

 Here's the general principle.
-To "submit oneself" (hupotassō) means to come into voluntary obedience to a person, to bend your will to that person's.
+To "submit oneself"61 (hypotassō) means to come into voluntary obedience to a person, to bend your will to that person's.
 If you've been proud you need to voluntarily (not only under duress) bend your will to God's will.

-The word "resist" is Greek anthistēmi .
-It means "set against, set oneself against, oppose, resist, withstand."12 Our problem too often is that we are double-minded, clinging both to our selfish desires and a desire to please God.
+The word "resist" is Greek anthistēmi.
+It means "be in opposition to, set oneself against, oppose."62 Our problem too often is that we are double-minded, clinging both to our selfish desires and a desire to please God.
 We must clearly take a stand against the devil and at the same time let go of the desire that gives him power over us.

 What is the relation between the devil and temptation?
 Does the devil make you do it?
 Satan certainly tempted Jesus at the beginning of Jesus' ministry (Matthew 4:1-11).
 Satan dangled before Jesus perverted means to accomplish legitimate ends.
 Certainly eating when he was hungry, gaining recognition as a spiritual leader, and reigning over the earth were part of Jesus' plan.
 But Jesus' way was a different way, a less direct method of achieving the same goals.
 Satan takes legitimate desires and twists them.
 The desire for sex, for example, can be twisted into pornography or sex outside of marriage.
 Good desire, wrong fulfillment.
 The desire to feed one's family can be fulfilled by stealing or by hard work.
 But work is not the easy way.